khulnasoft/khulnasoft/doc/cli/references/extensions/copy.md

   -dump-requests
     	Log GraphQL requests and responses to stdout -extension-id string
-    	The <extID> in https://sourcegraph.com/extensions/<extID> (e.g. sourcegraph/java)
+    	The <extID> in https://khulnasoft.com/extensions/<extID> (e.g. sourcegraph/java)
   -get-curl
     	Print the curl command for executing this query and exit (WARNING: includes printing your access token!)
   -insecure-skip-verify
     	Skip validation of TLS certificates against trusted chains -trace
     	Log the trace ID for requests.
-See https://docs.sourcegraph.com/admin/observability/tracing -user-agent-telemetry
+See https://docs.khulnasoft.com/admin/observability/tracing -user-agent-telemetry
-    	Include the operating system and architecture in the User-Agent sent with requests to Sourcegraph (default true)
+    	Include the operating system and architecture in the User-Agent sent with requests to Khulnasoft (default true)

-Copy an extension from Sourcegraph.com to your private registry.
+Copy an extension from Khulnasoft.com to your private registry.

 ```